marcosfrenkel/pqn-stack/docs/images/build_your_own_pqn.md

 # How to build your own PQN

 Building a public quantum network occurs in three main phases:
 1. Form your team.
 Decide on where you’d like the entanglement source and public node to be (should be within a ~5 mile radius).
-Reach out to the public node building administration to gauge interest.
-Reach out to relevant optical fiber companies / organizations to determine what fibers are available between the nodes.
-Identify and reach out to researchers familiar with quantum optics to help set up the network components.
+Reach out to: the public node building administration to gauge interest; relevant optical fiber companies / organizations to determine what fibers are available between the nodes; researchers familiar with quantum optics to help set up the network components.
 2. Build and test hardware.
 Connect fiber links and characterize them.
 Typical values are below.
 Assemble and install your components.
 Below are the bill of materials and general setup procedures.
 3. Launch and maintain the public quantum network.
 Prepare a launch event and ongoing outreach activiites for the public.
 Share your updates, modifications, and outreach materials with the overall PQN effort.